top of page

 We are contractually committed on an annual basis, so we cannot sign the contract until all the funds are received for the full 12-month period.
 However, in certain circumstances we will allow quarterly payments, but only if paid by Direct Debit and the DD discount will not apply.
 You would also have to sign a 12-month agreement even though you are paying quarterly.

-In some years we have a small surplus and in other years we have a small deficit, but over 15 years we have built up a reasonable surplus which we use to fund security initiatives that benefit our members.
-In the recent past we have purchased medical equipment and in 2020 we embarked upon our biggest project to install ANPR and CCTV cameras throughout the whole of Hadley Wood; this work is ongoing with 82 cameras now installed.
+In some years we have a small surplus and in other years we have a small deficit, but over 21 years we have built up a reasonable surplus which we use to fund security initiatives that benefit our members.
+In the recent past we have purchased medical equipment and in 2020 we embarked upon our biggest project to install ANPR and CCTV cameras throughout the whole of Hadley Wood and to create a ring of steel in Cockfosters; this work is ongoing with multiple camera sites in 24h operation.
+The next phase of this ‘ring of steel’ is to introduce artificial intelligence which will significantly upgrade our early warning system by identifying suspicious movements and activities - alerting the patrols in real time.

-18. What is the connection between Hadley Wood Association (HWA) and Hadley Wood Security Ltd (HWS)?
+18. What is the connection between Hadley Wood Association (HWA) and Hadley Wood Security (HWS)?

 19. Do HWS cars have sirens?
 How quickly can they respond in an emergency, especially if they are on the Cockfosters Road?

-20. How can I get to know the security patrol team better?
+20. How can I get to know the team of security officers better?

 21. I would like to know more about the ANPR/CCTV cameras.